-Choose your subscription and use an existing resource group, but for our purposes let’s just create a new one.
-A resource group is a way for Azure to keep all related resources together so that you can make templates, share permissions and policies, or clean out everything by simply deleting the resource group.
+Choose your subscription and use an existing resource group, but for our use let us just create a new one.
+A resource group is a way for Azure to keep all the related resources together so that you can make templates, share permissions and policies, or clean out everything by simply deleting the resource group.
 So choose “Create new” and name it—I put “coolapp” (2).

 Choose a name for the cluster.
 I went with “coolk8s” (3).
 Choose a region where the cluster should be created (4).
 Ideally, it should be one that’s physically near your users (so if your users are based in the US, you want to create your virtual machine in a US region).